OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

 * one entrainment area as (multi-) polygon shapefile OR raster file (in Inputs/ENT)
     - marks the (multiple) areas where entrainment can occur.
-    - polygon shapefile:
+    - either polygon shapefile:
         - attribute *thickness* (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`)
         - must not contain any "holes" or inner rings
-    - raster file:
+    - or raster file:
         - cells with non-zero values define where entrainment can occur
         - cell value can be read as thickness (measured normal to the slope) (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`)
         - negative values are not allowed (specified no-data values are not considered)